 In reality, a smaller order takes even more labor and paperwork.
 The larger pack needs to be broken in inventory and re-tallied.
 When part of a pack is removed, the remainder loses value.
 If it gets picked over enough, the leftover lumber is less than perfect material.
 These broken packs can get in the way.
 When that smaller order comes in, 10 or more packs need to be moved just to get to it.
 Suddenly, your quick retail order takes 30 minutes just to find and pull.
 All of this is overhead, and it eventually adds to the final price of the lumber.

 Similar to manufacturing mentioned above, the transformation of the lumber at your supplier is a highly variable factor.
 What we are really talking about here is labor costs.
 But all of the above factors play into this too and are interwoven to drive lumber prices higher.
 A crown moulding run from Walnut vs Cherry will require more material to be reviewed and pulled from the inventory to meet the required grade.

-The number of steps in the process and time between steps for finish to dry or lumber to acclimate all adds to the total time for the job.
-For example some profiles require multiple set ups on a moulder to pull off.
+The number of steps in the process and time between steps for finish to dry or for lumber to acclimate all adds to the total time for the job.
+For example, some profiles require multiple set ups on a moulder to pull off.
 Each set up needs test cuts to verify the output.
 All of this takes time, material, and people to do.
-In essence there are hundreds of miscellaneous elements here that change your pricing.
-These are just the foreseen things and as any woodworker knows, no job was ever done without something unforeseen popping up to ruin the day.
+In essence, there are hundreds of miscellaneous elements here that change your pricing.
+These are just the foreseen things, and as any woodworker knows, no job was ever done without something unforeseen popping up to ruin the day.